thomax/accolade/README.md

 ### `/quality`

-Based on team composition and fame, give a percentage chance of the first team winning
+Based on team composition and fame, give a percentage chance of the first team winning, plus individual bet size

 **POST /quality** (`Content-Type: application/json`)